ej8899/lib/README.md

-# Link in Bio / Company Directory
+# Link in Bio / Company Directory App

 Our freelance client came to us with the problem of wanting ‘link in bio’ pages for numerous key employees and were curious about an in-house solution vs an existing on the market solution that would have cost them over $1300 per month.